Stephen McGrail: Politics

-In 1977 McGrail was appointed Assistant District Attorney (ADA) for Middlesex County by District Attorney John Droney and served under First Assistant John Kerry.
-Steve McGrail served two years as an ADA before being appointed by President Jimmy Carter in November 1979 as the first Regional Director of the Federal Emergency Management Agency (FEMA) for Region I.
+In 1977, McGrail was appointed Assistant District Attorney (ADA) for Middlesex County by District Attorney John J. Droney and served under First Assistant John Kerry.
+McGrail served two years as an ADA before being appointed by President Jimmy Carter in November 1979 as the first Regional Director of the Federal Emergency Management Agency (FEMA) for Region I.

 McGrail left FEMA in February 1981 after President Ronald Reagan assumed office.

-From 1981 - 1999 McGrail established a general practice of law in the Town of Wakefield, MA.
+From 1981 to 1999, McGrail ran a general law practice in Wakefield.

 In 1986, McGrail challenged and lost to incumbent Middlesex District Attorney Scott Harshbarger in the Democratic primary.

-In 1990, McGrail ran for the Massachusetts Senate seat in the Middlesex and Essex district.
-He lost in the Democratic primary to Mike Festa.
+In 1990, McGrail ran for the Massachusetts Senate seat in the Middlesex and Essex district, but lost in the Democratic primary to Mike Festa.

-Steve McGrail also was elected and served as a Commissioner of the Wakefield Municipal Light & Gas Department and served on the Wakefield Finance Committee.
+McGrail also was elected and served as a Commissioner of the Wakefield Municipal Light & Gas Department and served on the Wakefield Finance Committee.

 In 1999 Governor Paul Cellucci (R) appointed McGrail as Director of the Massachusetts Emergency Management Agency (MEMA) where he served until 2004.
-McGrail has continued to work in emergency management as a consultant/lawyer since his retirement from State service.
+McGrail has continued to work in emergency management as a consultant/lawyer since his retirement from state service.
 Following Hurricane Sandy he served as a consultant for the State of New York, Division of Homeland Security and Emergency Services (DHSES), working to restore critical infrastructure with New York City's Office of Management and Budget (OMB) and the Metropolitan Transportation Authority (MTA).
 In the aftermath of Hurricane Harvey, McGrail consulted for the Houston Housing Authority in their recovery efforts to bring back critical housing units to the City of Houston, TX.